Q/ How much does a freelance copywriter charge?

 I can't do it alone, of course.
-I lean on the business owner's expertise – or, as stated, that of external experts – to glean the information I need that will add authority to a website's written content.
+I lean on the business owner's expertise – or, as stated, that of external experts – to glean the information I need that will add authority to an article or a website's written content.
 Content writers like being thrown in at the deep end... so long as their feet still touch the floor.

-From home.
-My clients are across the UK and Europe and, now that I come to think about it, the whole world, and basically... it just works.
+My clients are across the UK and Europe and, now that I come to think about it, the whole world.
+And basically... it all just works.
 Many of my business engagements last a week or less, which makes face-to-face client meetings unnecessary.
-Everything can be done by email, WhatsApp, Skype or Zoom – it saves time and money.
+Everything can be done by email, phone or Zoom – it saves time and money.

-At present, I work as a freelance copywriter and freelance content writer for clients in the UK, Belgium, Finland, Switzerland and – further afield – Dubai and Singapore.
-I have also written web content in the past for businesses based in Australia and Canada, and worked with an agency in Los Angeles on a series of radio ads.
+At present, I work as a freelance copywriter and freelance content writer for clients in the UK, Belgium, Finland, Switzerland, Ireland, the US and Sweden.
+I have also written web content in the past for businesses based in Dubai, Abu Dhabi, Singapore, Australia and Canada.

 Yes.
-I handle a regular marketing email for a client in the creative sector, and have also just completed a video script for a company in the virtual real estate space.
-There are a multitude of instances in which a client knows roughly what they want to say, but don't have the time, inclination or, perhaps, the skillset to do so.
+I handle marketing email content for a client in the retail sector, and have also just completed a video script for a company in the virtual real estate space.
+There are a multitude of instances in which a client knows roughly what they want to say, but don't have the time, inclination or, perhaps, the skills to do so.
 This is where a freelance copywriter comes in.
 Give me a try!

 Yes!
-For the past five years I have been writing business articles for a number of outlets, including major UK bank NatWest/RBS, the international website Business Insider, small business finance specialists IWOCA and Be The Business, a UK 'movement' aimed at boosting business productivity.
+For the past seven years I have been a business article writer for a number of well-known outlets, including major UK bank NatWest/RBS, the international website Business Insider, small business finance specialists IWOCA and Be The Business, a UK 'movement' aimed at boosting business productivity.

-Alongside this, I write about industry news for companies in several different sectors, including accountancy, maritime, FMCG and construction.
+Alongside this, I write about industry news for companies in several different sectors, including accountancy, FMCG, forestry and construction.

 The content I create is usually intended for the web, and more often than not will take one of the following formats: